dbsystel/SecureSecretKeySpec/README.md

 ## License

 PBKDF2WinCTester is released under the 2-clause BSD license.
+See "LICENSE" for details.